core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 RPL supports (see Section 12 of {{RFC6550}}) advertisement of IP multicast destinations using Destination Advertisement Object (DAO) messages and subsequent routing of multicast IPv6 packets based on this.
 It requires the RPL mode of operation to be 3 (Storing mode with multicast support).

-In this mode, RPL DAO can be used by a CoAP node that is either an RPL router or RPL Leaf Node, to advertise its IP multicast group membership to parent RPL routers.
+In this mode, RPL DAO can be used by a CoAP node that is either an RPL router or RPL Leaf Node, to advertise its CoAP group membership to parent RPL routers.
 Then, RPL will route any IP multicast CoAP requests over multiple hops to those CoAP servers that are group members.

-The same DAO mechanism can be used to convey IP multicast group membership information to an edge router (e.g., 6LBR), in case the edge router is also the root of the RPL Destination-Oriented Directed Acyclic Graph (DODAG).
+The same DAO mechanism can be used to convey CoAP group membership information to an edge router (e.g., 6LBR), in case the edge router is also the root of the RPL Destination-Oriented Directed Acyclic Graph (DODAG).
 This is useful because the edge router then learns which IP multicast traffic it needs to pass through from the backbone network into the LLN subnet.
 In LLNs, such ingress filtering helps to avoid congestion of the resource-constrained network segment, due to IP multicast traffic from the high-speed backbone IP network.

 ### MPL ### {#sec-mpl}
 The Multicast Protocol for Low-Power and Lossy Networks (MPL) {{RFC7731}} can be used for propagation of IPv6 multicast packets throughout a defined network domain, over multiple hops.
 MPL is designed to work in LLNs and can operate alone or in combination with RPL.
 The protocol involves a predefined group of MPL Forwarders to collectively distribute IPv6 multicast packets throughout their MPL Domain.
 An MPL Forwarder may be associated to multiple MPL Domains at the same time.
 Non-Forwarders will receive IPv6 multicast packets from one or more of their neighboring Forwarders.
 Therefore, MPL can be used to propagate a CoAP multicast request to all group members.